 It can be challenging to do even the simplest tasks when not feeling motivated, so if you need to, set small goals to help you achieve those.
 An example may be aiming for brushing your teeth and taking a shower by noon on any given day, and if that’s all you accomplish it’s okay to be proud of yourself for doing that.
 That counts as self-care!

 But there are so many additional ways to implement realistic self-care to help you feel good about yourself.

-Going to the spa, having a massage or a pedicure, or going on a week-long vacation to the beach are all fantastic ways to care for yourself, if you’ve got the time and money.
+Going to the spa, having a massage or a pedicure, or going on a week-long vacation to the beach are all fantastic ways to care for yourself if you’ve got the time and money.
 But self-care doesn’t have to be complicated.
-It doesn’t have to require weeks of planning, or time off work.
+It doesn’t have to require weeks of planning or time off work.
 And it doesn’t have to be time-consuming either.

 Self-care can be whatever it needs to be in our daily lives.
-What really matters is DOING it and doing it consistently.
+What matters is DOING it and doing it consistently.

 So what are some simple ways to practice self-care?
 Here are some practical ideas:

 The important thing to remember is to be mindful of what you are doing.
 You are accomplishing self-care and it can be helpful to remind yourself of that.
 Ideally, self-care is non-negotiable, something you do each day no matter what the circumstances.
-Taking time for you needs to be a priority, so if you have to, pencil it into your schedule.
+Taking time for yourself needs to be a priority, so if you have to, pencil it into your schedule.

 Much like we would be gentle and kind to ourselves if we were facing a physical ailment, mental health struggles require the same tenderness and care.
 Self-love through self-care is a beautiful thing and can make a huge difference in how you feel about yourself.
 And remember, you deserve and are worth putting on your oxygen mask!